Hebrews 8 – A New, Better Covenant

 For if that first covenant had been faultless, then no place would have been sought for a second.

 a.
-Finding fault: In Jeremiah 31 God showed that something was lacking in the Old Covenant – because a New Covenant was promised.
+Finding fault: In this passage from Jeremiah 31, God shows that something was lacking in the Old Covenant – because a New Covenant was promised.
 In the days of Jeremiah the New Covenant was still in the future, because he wrote “Behold the days are coming.”

 b.
-I will make: The Lord makes it plain that this covenant originates with God, not with man.
+I will make: The Lord made it clear that this covenant would originate with God, and not with man.
 At Sinai under the Old Covenant the key words were if you (Exodus 19:5), but in the New Covenant, the key words are I will.

 c.
-A new covenant: This means truly new, not merely “new and improved” in the way products are marketed.
+A new covenant: This covenant is truly new, not merely “new and improved” in the way things are marketed to us today.
 Today, products are said to be “new and improved” when there is no substantial difference in the product.
 But when God says “new,” He means new.

 d.
 With the house of Israel and the house of Judah: The New Covenant definitely began with Israel but it was never intended to end with Israel (Matthew 15:24 and Acts 1:8).

 e.
-Not according to the covenant that I made with their fathers: This covenant is not like the covenant God made with the fathers of ancient Israel.
+Not according to the covenant that I made with their fathers: This covenant is not like the covenant God made with their fathers.
 Again, this emphasizes that there is something substantially different about the New Covenant.

 f.
-Because they did not continue in My covenant: The weakness of the Old Covenant was not in the Covenant itself but in the weakness and inability of man.
+Because they did not continue in My covenant: The weakness of the Old Covenant was not in the Covenant itself.
+It was in the weakness and inability of man.
 The reason the Old Covenant didn’t “work” was because they did not continue in My covenant.

 g.
 I will put My laws in their mind and write them on their hearts: The New Covenant features transformation from within, not regulation through external law.

 i.
 The Old Covenant came in with such awe and terror that it should have made everyone obey out of fear.
 But they sinned against the Old Covenant almost immediately.
 The New Covenant works obedience through the law written in their mind and on their hearts.